deneonet/dxma/README.md

+Got it!
+Here is the updated README with the requested changes:

+---

 # DirectX 12 Memory Allocator (dx12-ma)

 ## Overview

-The `dx12-ma` library provides a custom memory allocator for DirectX 12 (DX12).
-This allocator is designed to efficiently manage memory for DirectX 12 resources by allocating and freeing memory blocks from heaps.
-It supports dynamic heap management and handles memory leaks in debug builds.
+The `dx12-ma` library provides a custom memory allocator tailored for DirectX 12 (DX12).
+This allocator efficiently manages memory for DX12 resources by allocating and freeing memory blocks from heaps.
+It supports dynamic heap management, automatic resource deallocation, and debug features to handle memory leaks in debug builds.

 ## Features

-- **Dynamic Heap Management**: Allocates and manages memory blocks from DX12 heaps.
+- **Dynamic Heap Management**: Efficiently allocates and manages memory blocks from DX12 heaps, with customizable heap sizes and counts.
+- **Resource Wrapping**: Automatically manages the lifecycle of DirectX resources, including memory mapping and GPU virtual address retrieval.
-- **Debugging Support**: Optionally tracks and reports memory leaks.
+- **Debugging Support**: Tracks and reports memory leaks in debug builds, ensuring that all allocations are properly managed.
-- **Efficient Allocation and Deallocation**: Supports both allocation of new heaps and freeing of previously allocated memory blocks.
+- **Efficient Memory Operations**: Optimized for both allocation and deallocation, with support for block merging to minimize fragmentation.

 ## License